opil/documentation/docs/admin/OPIL/opil_server.md

 Now log in with the default credentials: username = `admin` and password = `admin`.

 Wait for the HMI to reload and check that you do NOT see the following error.
-If you get this error go back to "Start OPIL middleware" section and make sure the middleware is running and functional.
+If you get this error go back to [Start OPIL middleware](#start-the-opil-middleware) section and make sure the middleware is running and functional.

 ![hmi_ocb_error.PNG](./img/hmi_ocb_error.PNG)